HHAL MEDICAL NEWS OCTOBER 2011 Aspirin Lowers Risk for Hereditary Colon Cancer Patients may be asking about news stories

 hormones that encourage satiety and promote energy expenditure (such as leptin).
 Even those participants who remained very

 overweight after the weight-loss program experienced strong hormonal urges to eat more and to burn less energy.
+Comment: Ubiquitous fast food and lack of exercise profoundly influence obesity.
+Although limited

 by its relatively small size and high attrition rate, this study suggests that a biological component also might be present.